 When they’re given the right kind of toys, Goldendoodles can happily occupy themselves for some time with them.

 Another sign that your Goldendoodle is bored is if they just lay around and do nothing.
 You may even hear a few huffs or puffs from them.
 These are dogs with nothing to do.
 Because Goldendoodles have a lot of energy, you need to give them opportunities to release their energy and stave off their boredom.

 A great way to keep them active and entertained is to take them for a walk.
 Even a few minutes outside can make a real difference for them.
 Regular walks can also make them excited.
-They’ll be able to understand a routine and know that their walk is going to occur soon.
+They’ll be able to understand a routine and know that their walk will occur soon.

 Finding your dog digging in the yard can cause you quite a headache.
 It can also indicate that they’re bored.
-Just like chewing, your dog will start to dig holes in an attempt to entertain themselves.
-Giving them regular exercise can help keep them calm and from destroying your yard.
+Like chewing, your dog will start digging holes to entertain themselves.
+Regular exercise can help keep them calm and from destroying your yard.

 How to Know if Your Goldendoodle Wants Your Attention

 Another reason your Goldendoodle may be acting crazy is if they want your attention.
 Dogs tend to exhibit certain behaviors because they know they will get a response.
 This is why training can be difficult.
 If you only give your dog attention now and then, it can reinforce bad behavior.

 An example is barking.
 If your Goldendoodle wants your attention, then they might bark excessively.
 You respond to them, usually telling them to stop, and it gives them what they want.
 A negative behavioral trait is born.

 Any time the Goldendoodle wants your attention in the future, all they have to do is bark a lot.
 This may make them appear crazy, but it’s really just a cry for attention.